DresOperatingSystems/Motorola-moto-g32-recovery-mode/README.md

 https://developer.android.com/tools/releases/platform-tools

-Once you have downloaded the ZIP file to a convenient folder either open cmd prompt within the folder or go into cmd prompt and make your way to the folder by using the cd cmd then verify installation with adb version if installed correctly then the version number should be showing.
+Once you have downloaded the ZIP file to a convenient folder extract it then either open cmd prompt within the folder or go into cmd prompt and make your way to the folder by using the cd cmd then verify installation with adb version if installed correctly then the version number should be showing.

 If your device is not detected by ADB or Fastboot, installing the correct USB driver is necessary.
 You can get the usb drivers here,